 Select an Organizational Performance Gap

-A performance gap is the difference between where you are and where you want to be, in terms of productivity, quality, cost, customer satisfaction, risk, innovation, etc. Gaps can be derived from factors such as:
+A performance gap is the difference between where you are and where you want to be, in terms of productivity, quality, cost, customer satisfaction, risk, innovation, or strategic position.
+Gaps can be derived from factors such as:

 Customer wants and needs (do you know what they are?)